Meray Qatil Meray Dildar: Plot

-A year later Umar's father finally asks Umar to marry Shifa and take her as a second wife, after requests from Durdaana's side.
-But Umar disagrees and asserts that he may leave his entire family for Maham; after this his father suffers a heart attack and dies.
-Now Bakhtyar being the head of the family exercises his authority and keeps on misbehaving with Maham.
-Umer who blindly believes his brother is just a puppet in his hands.
+A year later, Umar's father finally asks Umar to marry Shifa and take her as a second wife after requests from Durdaana's side.
+But Umar disagrees and asserts that he may leave his entire family for Maham.
+After this, his father suffers a heart attack and dies.
+Now Bakhtyar, the head of the family, exercises his authority and keeps on misbehaving with Maham.
+Umer blindly believes his brother and is just a puppet in his hands.
 Neither Maham nor Rubab dare speak out.
-When Bakhtyar is caught red handed trying to harass Maham he succeeds in putting the entire blame on her.
+When Bakhtyar is caught red-handed trying to harass Maham, he succeeds in putting the entire blame on her.
 Umar ends up divorcing Maham.
-Once she is gone the family convinces Umar to marry Shifa and he complies, even though he does not love her.
+Once she leaves, the family convinces Umar to marry Shifa, and he complies, even though he does not love her.
 Later to take revenge, Maham marries Bakhtyar.
-One by one Maham avenges all her insults.
+One by one, Maham avenges all her insults.
 Durdaana and Shifa find themselves at the receiving end.
-Maham even manages to convince the infatuated Bakhtyar to transfer his family home in her name.
+Maham even convinces the infatuated Bakhtyar to transfer his family home in her name.
 Meanwhile, Umar is deeply disturbed by the sight of Maham as his brother's wife.

 In the end, Umar overhears Bakhtyar and Durdaana talking about how an innocent Maham had become the victim of their conspiracies.
-Filled with remorse Umar rushes to apologise to Maham and begs her for another chance but she does not respond.
-He divorces Shifa and leaves her, along with Durdaana, in a dilapidated old house.
-Shifa goes insane and Durdaana is left lamenting her bad luck.
-Meanwhile, Maham vanishes, leaving behind a letter in which she explains to Bakhtyar what she had done and why.
+Filled with remorse, Umar rushes to apologise to Maham and begs her for another chance, but she does not respond.
+He divorces Shifa and leaves her with Durdaana in a dilapidated old house.
+Shifa goes insane, and Durdaana is left lamenting her bad luck.
+Meanwhile, Maham vanishes, leaving a letter explaining to Bakhtyar what she had done and why.
 Bakhtyar goes berserk trying to find her and dies after meeting an accident.
 Rubab inherits the entire wealth and takes charge.
 Umar decides to go away to London, hoping against hope that he might meet Maham one day and beg for her forgiveness.